engineyard/engineyard/README.md

 #### ey rebuild

 Engine Yard's main configuration run occurs on all servers.
-Mainly used to fix failed configuration of new or existing servers, or to update servers to latest Engine Yard stack
-(e.g. to apply an Engine Yard supplied security patch).
+Mainly used to fix failed configuration of new or existing servers, or to update servers to latest Engine Yard stack (e.g. to apply an Engine Yard supplied security patch).

 Note that uploaded recipes are also run after the main configuration run has successfully completed.

+This command will return immediately, but the rebuild process may take a few minutes to complete.

 Options: